ostrokach/proteinsolver/docs/installation.md

 conda activate proteinsolver
 ```

-This is the preferred method to install `proteinsolver`, as it will always install the most recent stable release, including all dependencies.
+This is the preferred method to install `proteinsolver`, as it will always install the most recent stable release and will also install all dependencies.

 If you don't have [conda] installed, this [Python installation guide] can guide
 you through the process.